-Starting a project in the role of the artist producer promises a large amount of your energy for a considerable amount of time.
+Starting a project in the role of the artist producer will engage a large amount of your energy for a considerable amount of time.

 You probably already have an idea, or someone has approached you with an idea.
 Maybe you have a team or a collective that you know you want to work with.
 Perhaps you have a chunk of time in your schedule (months away from now) and want to make work for yourself and others.
 These are all potential starting points.